benlansdell/physics-notebooks/_posts/2022-01-12-raspberryfly.md

 # The goal

-Having just moved to Memphis, I'm only 3 miles from the busiest (cargo) airport in the world ([really](https://en.wikipedia.org/wiki/List_of_busiest_airports_by_cargo_traffic)).
+Having just moved to Memphis, I'm only 3 miles from the busiest (cargo) airport in the world ([yes really](https://en.wikipedia.org/wiki/List_of_busiest_airports_by_cargo_traffic)).
 Basically, this means a lot of Fedex planes are flying directly overhead.
 I was curious to know what aircraft they were specifically, which led me down this flight tracking rabbit hole.
 Now here I am with an Alexa skill that allows me to ask my Echo what planes are flying nearby, using data from my own ADS-B receiver.

 Here I'll describe the process to set the whole thing up.
+Note that this is a solution if you specifically want to use your own flight tracking data.
+If you don't care about that, you can just install an already-made Alexa skill that just queries the OpenSky network or the ADSBExchange for nearby flight data.
+By using your own data you guarantee coverage in your area -- ADSBExchage may not have many data feeders in your region.

 # Outline